Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 A steadily higher proportion of the allocation became Dennis Arrows, first with four (413-416) acquired from dealer stock, then with further examples (from the 401-412) batch transferred from the ELX East London Line replacement service when that ceased.
 The route was one of the first batch moved into Capital Citybus’s new base in Hackney, Waterden Road, near Stagecoach East London’s existing base.
 Hackney has expanded considerably since then, proving quite a useful base for the operation of many routes.

 When the D6 contract was renewed in 1999, it became subject to the then popular fad of converting it to smaller buses on a higher frequency.
-At least the variety — potentially confusing to passengers — was cleared as the Darts mentioned above swept all double deckers away.
-Ironically an earlier victim of the same fad was the 106 in 1996, which is now reverting to double deck operation!
+At least the variety – potentially confusing to passengers – was cleared as low floor Darts with Marshall bodies swept all double deckers away.
+Ironically an earlier victim of the same fad was the 106 in 1996, which has since reverted to double deck operation!

 Navigation